The 6 types of cocktails everyone should know

 The last type of cocktail, the flip, differs from the others, as it uses either egg or dairy to balance the spirits.
 Shaking egg white in a cocktail shaker creates a smooth, velvety texture in a drink, while shaking with cream yields a thick, creamy quality.

-The classic flip cocktail is a shaken egg white drink with a fortified wine or liquor sweetened with sugar and often topped with a sprinkle of nutmeg.
+The classic flip cocktail is a shaken egg-white drink, fortified with wine or liquor and sweetened with sugar, often topped with a sprinkle of nutmeg.

 Formula: 2 ounces spirit or fortified wine + 1 egg + 2 teaspoons sugar + seasoning